esseswann/graphql-binary/README.md

 For some developrs the most interesting feature is encoding\decoding custom types, e.g. [Date type with seconds precision taking only 4 bytes](https://github.com/esseswann/graphql-binary/blob/master/src/fixtures/extendableTypes/types.js#L2)

 # Stage
 This project is currently in proof on concept stage.
-Query Arguments, Variables are not supported.
-We have no intent on supporting Union and Interface types in the first release
+We have no intent on supporting Union and Interface types in the first release.
+Fragments will be inlined for multiple reasons

 # Concept
 ```graphql